Calmholm/FlyweightFifo/README.md

 Design considerations and evolution of this solution
 ====================================================

-Consideration was given to using classes from the Standard Template Library, in particular classes std::<array>, std::<deque> and std::<queue>.
+Consideration was given to using classes from the Standard Template Library, in particular classes array, deque and queue.

 Memory re-allocations are expensive, compromising footprint and performance.
 Since this exercise uses a fixed-length fifo, memory re-allocations can be avoided.

-The std::<[lists]> classes were deemed non-optimal because being linked lists they embed a level of indirection which may compromise element access times.
-Conversely, fast sequential access will minimise latency giving better performance in a FIFO implementation, as per the design brief.
+The list classes were deemed non-optimal because being linked lists they embed a level of indirection which may compromise element access times.
+Conversely, fast sequential access will minimise latency thereby giving better performance in a fifo implementation, as per the design brief.

-The C++11 std::<array> container class seems to offer little added value in this exercise compared to using an ordinary Array[].
-Indeed, even its member function array::size(), rather than returning the current occupancy in terms of number of elements, merely returns the same as array::max_size(), which is just the array's (fixed value) capacity, the second parameter used to instantiate the class.
+The C++11 array container class seems to offer little added value in this exercise compared to using an ordinary Array[].
+Indeed, even its member function size(), rather than returning the current occupancy in terms of number of elements, merely returns the same as max_size(), which is just the array's (fixed value) capacity, the second parameter used to instantiate the class.
 Obtaining current fifo population would require crafting the relevant function.
-This, along with the baggage of a host of other member functions largely irrelevant to this exercise, was seen as adequate reason to consider use of <array> as non-optimal here.
+This, along with the baggage of a host of other member functions largely irrelevant to this exercise, was seen as adequate reason to consider use of the array class as non-optimal here.

-The std::<queue> container adapter class, whether or not based on an underlying std::<deque> container (the default), seems upon cursory consideration to be well suited to a fifo application, and indeed some C++11 documentation suggests this.
+The queue container adapter class, whether or not based on an underlying deque container (the default), seems upon cursory consideration to be well suited to a fifo application, and indeed some C++11 documentation suggests this.
-Class <queue> is based on a dynamic array, which has the ability to re-size.
+The queue class is based on a dynamic array, which has the ability to re-size.
 This ability is not needed in this exercise, and thus this entire functionality is superfluous.
-Also there is need to instantiate (or copy) a <queue> from a <deque> or <list>, which adds more code baggage and complexity.
+Also there is need to instantiate (or copy) a queue from a deque or list, which adds more code baggage and complexity.
-Generally <queue> was considered a better STL choice but still non-optimal for this exercise.
+Generally the queue class was considered a better STL choice but still non-optimal for this exercise.

 After due consideration of the repercussions of using STL classes in this exercise it was decided to instead use a bespoke low-level approach.
 This has been done for the primary reasons of efficiency, fitness for purpose, simplicity and comprehensibilty, thereby realising;